Qi9726/DLH_reproduction_study/README.md

 test
 retrival qa_system.py -
-reader_test.py - because retrival have no end to end,so right a
+reader_test.py - because retrival have no end to end,so write a new test code.